I first read about ‘Lean’ back in 2007, before it was re-purposed for technology companies by the Lean Startup movement.

 At Unifize, we eventually understood that it meant your product was not just the piece of software on the cloud that the customer interacts with, but the sum of all parts of the entire business model.

-Could the same principle apply to manufacturing or non-software product development?
+Could the same principle apply to other processes and companies?